 Image courtesy @thirstypigs

 Home rentals and hotels alike abound around Bentonville.
 Trying to decide where to stay?
-Here’s some tips:
+Here are some tips:

-- If you’re looking to fly into town then walk or bike, we recommend 21c Museum hotel or vacation rentals in the Downtown and Market area, like you see here.
+• If you’re looking to fly into town, then walk or bike, we recommend the 21c Museum Hotel or vacation rentals in the Downtown and Market area, like you see here.

 See more places to stay here.
 Explore the blogs below to gain deeper insights on our local hotels.